Game of Thrones Tour Croatia: Visit Real Filming Locations in Dubrovnik, Split & Beyond

 I’m a huge Game of Thrones fan.
 I was late to start and caught up 2 seasons within 2 weeks.
 But one of the real highlights of my Game of Thrones obsession was a tour I did in Dubrovnik, Croatia.
-It was the best Game of Thrones tour I’ve done.
-This tour has consistently broken the records and is the one tour that everyone wants to do.
+It was one of the best Game of Thrones tours I’ve done.
+Next to the Game of Thrones Museum in Banbridge, Northern Ireland.
+But this private Game of Thrones tour has consistently broken the records and is the one tour that everyone wants to do.

 Depressed I started drowning my sorrows googling Game of Thrones and soon enough I came across the best Game of Thrones tour with Tours By Locals.
 And it was in Dubrovnik.
 So close!
 I piled the kids in the car with some of our good friends and we commenced our Split to Dubrovnik road trip.